maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 ### 4. Limitation Three: Continuous Case

 The theorems of this paper hold strictly for finite sets.
-The continuous case uses differential entropy approximations.

 ### 5. Limitation Four: Computation of the Rate-Distortion Function